(Click on the above to watch the video)

 Jimmy Wales, Founder of Wikipedia

-The campaign has been documented in a video which you can watch at the top of the page, voiced by our very own Patron Scroobius Pip, who stammers himself.
-This vividly illustrates what we did and why we did it.
-Share it far and wide!
+The campaign was documented in a video which you can watch at the top of the page, voiced by our very own Patron Scroobius Pip, who stammers himself.
+The video vividly illustrates what we did and why we did it.
+We ran our campaign on social media too, using the hashtags #FindTheRightWords and #ISAD2020.

 The Message

-In advance of the campaign, we have launched Editorial Guidelines endorsed by the Royal College of Speech & Language Therapists, which set out the kinds of words, language and assumptions that we want people to steer clear of.
+Alongside the campaign, we launched a our new Editorial Guidelines endorsed by the Royal College of Speech & Language Therapists, which set out the kinds of words, language and assumptions that we want people to steer clear of.
 You can read the guidelines here.

 At the end of the day our message is really simple: We stammer, it's how we talk.
 We need people to simply accept this and move away from ideas about how we can or how we should change.
 In this day and age, stammering shouldn't be viewed negatively and met with suggestions to 'fix it'.
 It should be embraced and acknowledged as simply the way someone speaks.